ukizet/nix-config/README.md

+## Rebuilding the system

 In the root directory (with flake.nix file): `sudo nixos-rebuild switch --flake .`, this command will rebuilt whole nixos system and switch to created generation.
+Or, if you still don't have flakes: `sudo nixos-rebuild switch`.

 Git needs to track all files in root directory, otherwise nix will give errors.

+## New install of nixos

+Let's asume that you would use minimum nixos iso.

+`curl "https://raw.githubusercontent.com/ukizet/nix-config/stable(24.05)/newinstall.sh" -o ~/newinstall.sh && chmod +x newinstall.sh && ./newinstall.sh`

 On each new installation either generate new hardware-configuration.nix and push it to github, or [use disko for this](https://github.com/nix-community/disko/blob/master/docs/quickstart.md#step-7-complete-the-nixos-installation).

-`curl "https://raw.githubusercontent.com/ukizet/nix-config/stable(24.05)/newinstall.sh" -o ~/newinstall.sh && chmod +x newinstall.sh && ./newinstall.sh`

 ## Useful links
 - https://nixos.org/manual/nixos/stable/